Town Crier

 Mar 18, 2026

-• 2026-0569: Message and order approving an appropriation of Thirty-Two Million, Six Hundred Thousand Dollars ($32,600,000.00) from Fiscal Year 2026 community preservation fund revenues for community preservation projects at the recommendation of the City of Boston Community Preservation Committee (“CPC”).
+• 2026-0569: On the message and order, referred on March 18, 2026, Docket #0569, approving an appropriation of Thirty-Two Million, Six Hundred Thousand Dollars ($32,600,000.00) from Fiscal Year 2026 community preservation fund revenues for community preservation projects at the recommendation of the City of Boston Community Preservation Committee (“CPC”).
 The upcoming projects will aim to improve the quality of life across Boston neighborhoods.
 Plans include renovating playgrounds and enhancing or creating recreational spaces such as parks, community gardens, and urban farms.
 In addition, these projects will plant trees to grow the city’s tree canopy, preserve historic buildings and artifacts, support a program for affordable first-time home buyers and construct new affordable housing units for residents.
-Together, these efforts are expected to deliver a meaningful and lasting positive impact on Boston’s neighborhoods and communities.
+Together, these efforts are expected to deliver a meaningful and lasting positive impact on Boston’s neighborhoods and communities, the committee submitted a report that the order ought to pass.

 Mar 16, 2026